axyzz/exrbot/README.md

 # t.me/bitcoin_exrbot
-telegram bot that sends you current exchange rate of bitcoin It doesnt work anymore because coinmarketcap changed their API.
+telegram bot that sends you current exchange rate of bitcoin.
+It doesnt work anymore because coinmarketcap changed their API.